csaf-poc/csaf_distribution/docs/provider-setup.md

 * Uploading should be done with the uploader and secured by TLS client certificates which are individual per person allowed to upload.
   This way it can be traced in the log, who did which uploads.
-* For TLS client and setups with normal security requirement, it should be okay to run a small internal certificate authority like the example in [development-client-certs.md](development-client-certs.md), and import the root certificate on the systems that are allowed to upload.
+* For TLS client setups with normal security requirements, it should be okay to run a small internal certificate authority like the example in [development-client-certs.md](development-client-certs.md), and import the root certificate on the systems that have users which want to upload.
 * The single `password` is only for very simple settings, testing or (planned feature) as additional method in the special situation that TLS client certificates